7 Postpartum Depression Myths That Can Be Dangerous to Believe

 Myth: Postpartum depression causes women to hurt their babies

 A desire to hurt your child is not a sign or symptom of postpartum depression.
 Thoughts of hurting one’s child is symptomatic of another condition called postpartum psychosis.
 According to Postpartum Support International, postpartum psychosis is a rare illness, compared to the rates of postpartum depression or anxiety.
 It occurs in approximately one to two out of every 1,000 deliveries; whereas postpartum depression affects as many as 15 to 20 percent of new moms.
 The onset is usually sudden, most often within the first two weeks after giving birth.
 These two illnesses are very different and should not be confused.
 A woman with an extreme case of postpartum depression is at greater risk of hurting or killing herself—not her baby.
-This is what really happens to your body after childbirth.

 Myth: Postpartum depression occurs shortly after giving birth

 Many new moms experience the “postpartum baby blues” after childbirth, which commonly includes mood swings, crying spells, anxiety and difficulty sleeping.
 Baby blues typically begin within the first two to three days after delivery and may last for up to two weeks, but postpartum depression is a more severe, long-lasting form of depression that can appear up to a full year after having your baby.
 Solo says that women can often become confused when they start to notice symptoms of postpartum depression many months after giving birth and therefore don’t take their symptoms seriously enough.
 “It’s vital that women realize that symptoms can appear and worsen many months following labor,” she says.